Criticism of kashrut

-Criticism of kashrut is criticism of or opposition to the laws of kashrut and/or dislike of kosher foods.
-Criticism of kashrut can either come from non-Jews or it can come from Jews who don't keep kosher, and it may or may not be motivated by antisemitism.
-In some European countries, kosher slaughter is either banned or restricted by law, often because nationalists or animal rights activists object to the practice.
-Certain aspects of kashrut have been alleged to promote sectarianism or racism, a claim that is rejected by Jews who keep kosher.
+Criticism of kashrut is criticism of or opposition to Jewish dietary law or dislike of kosher foods (foods deemed acceptable by Jewish law).
+Some criticism comes from non-Jews, some from Jews who don't keep kosher, and it may or may not be motivated by antisemitism.
+In some European countries, kosher slaughter is banned or restricted by law, often because nationalists or animal rights activists object to the practice.
+Jews who keep kosher reject allegations that certain aspects of kashrut promote sectarianism or racism.
 Right-wing extremists sometimes criticize kashrut due to their belief in antisemitic canards and antisemitic conspiracy theories.
-In Classical Reform Judaism, the keeping of kosher has been discouraged, based on its belief that the keeping of Kosher is an unhelpful vestige of the past.
-In the Soviet Union, the keeping of Kosher was discouraged, due to the anti-religious and antisemitic policies of the Soviet government, and the anti-religious views of secular Jewish Communists.
+In Classical Reform Judaism, the keeping of kosher has been discouraged as an unhelpful vestige of the past.
+In the Soviet Union, the keeping of Kosher was discouraged by anti-religious and antisemitic policies of the Soviet government and the anti-religious views of secular Jewish Communists.